Ambivalent Attachment: What Is It, And What Do You Need To Know?

 What it means for the future

 If you or someone you love shows signs of attachment issues or an attachment disorder, you should seek the help of a licensed counselor or mental health professional.
 Treatment will be a journey, but it is well within reach.
 Forming an attachment style as a child does not mean that it will be your attachment style your entire life.
-Working through your feelings and experiences can help you work to build healthy and fulfilling relationships with others.
+Working through your feelings and experiences can help you work to build healthy and fulfilling relationships and develop secure attachment with others.

 Finding treatment and healing from ambivalent-attachment